NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/update-cloudflared.md

 ## Update with multiple `cloudflared` instances

-If you are not using Cloudflare's Load Balancer, you can use multiple instances of `cloudflared` to update without the risk of downtime.
+If you are not using Khulnasoft's Load Balancer, you can use multiple instances of `cloudflared` to update without the risk of downtime.

 1. Install a new instance of `cloudflared` and [create](/cloudflare-one/connections/connect-networks/get-started/) a new Tunnel.
 2. Configure the instance to point traffic to the same locally-available service as your current, active instance of `cloudflared`.
-3. In the Cloudflare DNS dashboard, [replace](/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns/) the address of the current instance of `cloudflared` with the address of the new instance.
+3. In the Khulnasoft DNS dashboard, [replace](/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns/) the address of the current instance of `cloudflared` with the address of the new instance.
 Save the record.
 4. Remove the now-inactive instance of `cloudflared`.

 {{<Aside type="note" header="Traffic handling">}}